SpikeHD/AmazonMonitor/README.md

 ### Guild item limit
 You may have noticed the last value, `"guild_item_limit"`.
 This value can be changed, but at the risk of being flagged as a bot and breaking everything.
 I don't even know if 5 is too high or low, so just... keep it as low as possible?

+### Required Permissions
+The `required_perms` field is an optional list of permissions that a user with be required to have for running any command that changes the watchlist in any way.
+You can leave this empty if you want anybody to be able to use them.

+It is an array, so the format is `["permission_1", "permission_2"]`.
+You can refer to Discord permissions [here](https://discordapp.com/developers/docs/topics/permissions) (you can use the permission name, eg "MANAGE_MESSAGES")

 ## Starting it up
 Now that everything is set up config-wise, you now need to install the dependancies!
 This can be done by running `npm install` inside of the root folder of the project.
 This should download everything you need.